svgdotjs/svg.js/README.md

 ### topath
 [svg.topath.js](https://github.com/wout/svg.topath.js) to convert any other shape to a path.

+### topoly
+[svg.topoly.js](https://github.com/wout/svg.topoly.js) to convert a path to polygon or polyline.

 ### wiml
 [svg.wiml.js](https://github.com/wout/svg.wiml.js) a templating language for svg output.

 ## Contributing
 We love contributions.
-Did you si it?
-The word LOVE?
-Please make sure you follow the same coding style, here are some guidelines.
+Yes indeed, I used the word LOVE!
+But please make sure you follow the same coding style.
+Here are some guidelines.

 ### Indentation
 We do it with __two spaces__.
 Make sure you don't start using tabs because then things get messy.